InterTriplete2010/Biosemi-BDF-Reader/README.md

 These files read Biosemi data in BDF format.
-Please, keep in mind that I am following the current format of the bdf file, as reported in Biosemi's website.
+Please, keep in mind that I am following the current format of the BDF file, as reported in Biosemi's website.
 This means that my code assumes that the data are read every 1 second.
 If the format changes and I am not aware of that, please contact me and I will make the appropriate changes.

 There are 3 options: